 Location: Katherine Harper Hall Room 41

-Registration will begin on the following dates and will remain open until three days before the class starts:
+Registration will begin on the following dates and will remain open until the classs fills or three working days before the class starts, whichever comes first:

 - FALL SESSION: August 1 at noon